Chesapeake Regional Healthcare: History

 Peter Bastone joined CRMC in 2013 as President & CEO and rebranded the health system to Chesapeake Regional Healthcare in order to better represent the services offered beyond the hospital building.

 Chesapeake Regional Medical Center employs approximately 2,400 employees and has a medical staff of 600.
 It is governed by the Chesapeake Hospital Authority, made up of 11 members appointed by the Chesapeake City Council.

 Reese Jackson, JD, MHA, FACHE was installed as President & CEO of Chesapeake Regional Healthcare on December 1, 2016.

 In January 2020, Chesapeake Regional began a three-year Master Facility Plan Expansion Project to grow strategically important services to better meet community needs.
 The 72,000 square foot, $85 million expansion project includes cardiac and surgical additions, renovations to the obstetrical unit and expansion of the Sidney M. Oman cancer treatment center.

+In January 2025, a federal grand jury indicted the hospital on charges of healthcare fraud and conspiracy to defraud the government related to its relationship with disgraced doctor Javaid Perwaiz, who was convicted in 2020 on 52 counts of health care fraud and false statements.
+Perwaiz is serving 59 years in prison.
+The indictments claimed the hospital granted privileges to Perwaiz from 1984 until his 2019 arrest, despite being aware of the fact another hospital had revoked his privileges due to performing unnecessary surgeries and that he was convicted of two tax fraud felonies in 1996.
+The indictments also claimed from 2010 until his arrest, the hospital received $18.5 million in reimbursements from Medicare, Medicaid and various health insurance companies as a result of procedures conducted by Perwaiz at their facility.
+Chesapeake Regional Medical Center has pleaded not guilty and filed a motion to dismiss.